-There are no heroes, or villains, there are only survivors.
-There is only the vicious cycle human beings find themselves trapped in.
+There are no heroes, or villains, there are only survivors… There are only vicious cycles human beings find themselves trapped in, because of war.
 In this cycle of events the conquered and oppressed fight to be free, only to become the oppressor.
-In this never-ending cycle of senseless death everyone gets to taste at least once and endure the horrors of war.
+In this never-ending cycle of senseless death everyone gets to taste and endure the horrors of war at least once.

 - take by force what belongs to another;

 - enslave other human beings;